 Facts + Statistics: Homeowners and renters insurance

-The average homeowners insurance premium rose by 3.1 percent in 2020 from 2019, according to a December 2022 study by the National Association of Insurance Commissioners, the latest data available.
-The average renters insurance premium fell by 0.6 percent in 2020 marking the sixth consecutive annual decline.
-(See tables in Expenditures for homeowners and renters insurance section).
+The average homeowners insurance premium rose by 7.6 percent in 2021 from 2020, according to a December 2023 study by the National Association of Insurance Commissioners, the latest data available.
+The average renters insurance premium fell by 1.7 percent in 2021 marking the seventh consecutive annual decline.

 Home inventories